Hyperbolic groups with almost finitely presented subgroups: Uncountably many groups of type which do not contain

 \begin{prop} The groups $H(Z)$ do not contain any copies of $\ZZ^2$. \end{prop} \begin{proof} The action of $H(Z)$ on $\widetilde{X(Z)}$ is proper.
 The action is free away from the vertices with link $\widetilde{S(S(L'))}$ at these vertices the group acts like $A_5$ and thus the action is proper.
 We can now appeal to the Flat Torus Theorem \cite{bridson_metric_1999} to see that were there a copy of $\ZZ^2$ in $H$, then there would be an isometrically embedded flat plane in $\widetilde{X(Z)}$.
 Applying the proof of Theorem \ref{thm:hypbranch} we can see that no flat plane exists. \end{proof}

-\begin{thmm} There are uncountably many groups of type $FP_2$ none of which contains a Baumslag-Solitar group. \end{thmm} \begin{proof} Since $T$ is infinite there are uncountably many subsets $T_Z$.
+\begin{thmm} There are uncountably many groups of type $FP_2$ none of which contains a Baumslag-Solitar group or infinite torsion subgroups. \end{thmm} \begin{proof} Since $T$ is infinite there are uncountably many subsets $T_Z$.
 By Propositions \ref{prop:countablymany} and \ref{prop:usubz} we see that there are uncountably many groups in this family.

 All of these groups are of type $FP_2$ by Proposition \ref{prop:theyarefp2}.
 They also do not contain a copy of $\ZZ^2$ by Proposition \ref{prop:theydonotcontainz2}.